cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/private-net/create-private-networks.md

 ## Availability

 WARP-to-WARP is currently in closed beta.
 To get started, sign-up on our [waitlist](https://www.cloudflare.com/lp/warp-peering/) to receive early access.
-If you are interested in learning more about how it works and what else we will be launching in the future, check out the [Cloudflare Blog](https://blog.cloudflare.com/warp-to-warp/).
+For more information about the feature, refer to the [Cloudflare blog](https://blog.cloudflare.com/warp-to-warp/).